Eiaokiang/learnGit/readme.txt

 Today is first day in jiuxi , to be better!

+i come back!